 The Booster Scholarship seeks to help bridge the gap between college financial aid packages and the cost of attendance, enabling high-achieving SEA students to attend their best-fit college or university.
 Scholarship winners are chosen by a selection committee and demonstrate strong intellectual curiosity, leadership, and tenacity.
 Through the Booster Scholarship, SEA aims to offset some of the expenses students incur while at school that often go unnoticed, such as textbooks, technology, dorm supplies, transportation, and food.
 With the support of this up to four-year scholarship, students have the freedom to more fully engage in the educational and social experience, empowering them to achieve their goals and impact their communities.

-Patty has been a member of Santa Barbara School of Squash since the fourth grade and will attend the University of California, Santa Barbara in the fall.
+Patty has been a member of Santa Barbara School of Squash since the fourth grade and attends the University of California, Santa Barbara.
 She was the captain of her SBSOS squash team, student body president of her high school during her sophomore and junior years, and has worked with youth as a counselor at a local United Way summer camp.
-Patty will be the first in her family to go to college and is interested in studying mathematics at UC Santa Barbara and starting a club squash team.
+Patty is the first in her family to go to college and is interested in studying mathematics at UC Santa Barbara and starting a club squash team.
 She also plans to explore volunteer opportunities in nursing and teaching.
 “I value helping people and aspire to become a nurse or a teacher using my bilingual language skills to help the underserved community that I have grown up in and feel very connected to,” Patty says.
 “I hope to be a role model for my younger brothers and other Latinas, and demonstrate that it is possible for all to get a higher education.”

-Sarai is a member of SquashBusters Lawrence and will attend Trinity College in the fall.
-Sarai joined SquashBusters in the sixth grade and plans to study political science at Trinity.
+Sarai is a member of SquashBusters Lawrence and attends Trinity College.
+Sarai joined SquashBusters in the sixth grade and plans to study political science.
 She is a member of the National Honor Society, served on the Lawrence Public Schools Superintendent Council, and has volunteered with Cor Unum, a local meal center.
 Sarai hopes to study in another country while at Trinity and has expressed interest in working in law after college.
 “Family and education has always come first,” Sarai says.
 “I will continue to further my knowledge so that I can serve as a better resource for others and make positive changes in my communities.”

 Gicel is a member of San Diego’s Access Youth Academy and attends the University of California, Davis, where she studies mechanical engineering.
 Gicel joined Access Youth Academy in eighth grade.
 She was an honor roll student throughout high school, volunteered with The Hunger Project and Palmer Way Elementary, participated in Model UN, a mentorship program with MANA de San Diego, and the Robotics Team.
 She grew up in a Latino, single parent household.
 “My family has always instilled in me the importance of education,” she shares.
 “I am proud of being the first in my family to go to college and setting a precedent for my siblings to follow me in my footsteps.”
 While at UC Davis, Gicel hopes to join the Model UN and Robotics Club and study in a different country.